Pawpaw Tree

 Pawpaw trees are the host plant for the zebra swallowtail butterfly

-Said simply, without Pawpaw trees, there will be no zebra swallowtail butterflies.
-(If you are feeling like The Very Hungry Caterpillar got us all off on the wrong foot since kindergarten thinking caterpillars ate all leaves…well, we agree with you.
+Said simply, without Pawpaw trees, there will be no Zebra Swallowtail Butterflies.
+(If you are feeling like The Very Hungry Caterpillar got us all off on the wrong foot since kindergarten, thinking caterpillars ate all leaves…well, we agree with you.
 Here’s a short overview on host plants.)

 Pawpaw trees through the seasons